jensbambauer/seriale/site/content/post/if-you-accidentally-buy-a-sex-store-instead-of-a-bakery-interview-with-vladimir-kanuhin-winner-of-the-award-best-actor-at-die-seriale-2020-and-leading-actor-in-the-russian-web-series-millionaire-from-balashikha.md

 ---
 title: >-
-  If you accidentally buy a sex store instead of a bakery / Interview with Vladimir Kanuhin, winner of the award Best Actor at die Seriale 2020 and leading actor in the Russian web series Millionaire from Balashikha
+  If you accidentally buy a sex store instead of a bakery / Interview with Vladimir Kanuhin, winner of the award Best Actor (Millionaire from Balashikha) at die Seriale 2020
 date: 2021-06-03T14:42:16.223Z
 description: >-
   Millionaire from Balashikha is a fun and varied web series that was shot in